ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     WavevectorPrint MC steps.
 However, this is slower.

 **WRITEDETE**
-    This is an FCIMC option and will write out the energies of determinants which have had particles spawned at them and their excitation level.
+    This is an FCIMC option and will write out a histogram of the energies of determinants which have had particles spawned at them and their excitation level.
+The histogram logs the total amount of time spent at a determinant and its energy for each energy range.
 This is diagnostic information.